This Pumpkin Pie Pudding tastes a bit like the best part of pumpkin pie – the filling!

 - In a blender, add all ingredients.
 Blend for a minute or more (depending on blender, my Blendtec pulverizes the seeds quickly), until the seeds are fully pulverized and the pudding begins to thicken (it will thicken more as it refrigerates).Taste, and if you’d like it sweeter, add a teaspoon or two more of coconut sugar or maple syrup (not too much maple syrup or it will become loose).
 Transfer mixture to a large bowl/dish, and refrigerate until chilled, about 1/2 hour or more (it will thicken more with chilling, but really can be eaten straight away.).
 Serve, sprinnkling with optional toppings if desired.

 - Pumpkin note: Canned pumpkin can really vary in consistency.
-Some are thinner, others a little more loose.
+Some are thinner, others a little looser.
 I use Farmers Market brand which is very thick and dense, and bonus – organic.

 - Sweetener Note: I love coconut sugar, and I think it adds a buttery-sweet note to recipes.
-You may not need/want it in this pudding, the maple syrup may add enough sweetness for your taste (and the type of milk used will also affect sweetness).
-If you’d rather use stevia, add just a pinch or two and test along the way, as too must stevia can ruin the flavor.
+You may not need/want it in this pudding, the maple syrup may add enough sweetness to your taste (and the type of milk used will also affect sweetness).
+You can substitute date sugar if you prefer.
 You can also add a little extra maple syrup, but no more than about a tablespoon or two, as the pudding can become a little loose.

 - Idea: Serve paired with crumbled ‘Gingery Cookies’ from LTEV, or ‘Snifferdoodles’, or a vegan graham-type cookie.
-It will taste like pumpkin pie in a bowl!
+Like pumpkin pie in a bowl!

 Photo credit: Nicole Axworthy